eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

 ```

 ## System test execution
+!!! warning
+    The system tests will delete all Podman containers, pods and volume.
+    We recomment to only execute the system tests in the dev container.

 A shell script is provided for the easy execution of the system tests.
 The script does the following:

 1. It checks if the required Ankaios executables (`ank`, `ank-server` and `ank-agent`) are available at specified path.